nityarp/DSSG_Application_SampleCode/README.md

-# DSSG_Application_SampleCode
+# Code Samples
-This repository contains code samples written by me for review by the DSSG commitee.
+This repository contains code samples written by me for machine learning assignments